CerebusOSS/pycbsdk/README.md

 When the connection to the device is established, two threads are created and started:
 * `CerebusDatagramThread`
-  * Retrieves datagrams using `asyncio`
+  * Makes heavy use of `asyncio`
-  * Slices into generic packets
-  * Casts packets into their native type
-  * Enqueues packets for the PacketHandlerThread
+    * A Receiver Coroutine retrieves datagrams, slices into generic packets, enqueues them in the receiver queue
+    * A Sender Coroutine monitors a sender queue and immediately sends found packets.
 * `PacketHandlerThread`
+  * Monitors the receiver queue.
   * Updates device state (e.g., mirrors device time)
+  * Materializes the generic packets into specific packets.
   * Calls registered callbacks depending on the packet type.

 `connect()` has `startup_sequence=True` by default.
 This will cause the SDK to attempt to put the device into a running state.
 Otherwise, it'll stay in its original run state.